notaz/picodrive/platform/base_readme.txt

   Some games (like Snatcher) may hang in certain scenes because of this.
   Some mp3 rippers/encoders remove silence and beginning/end of audio tracks, what causes audio desyncs and/or mentioned problems.
+  If you have cue/bin rip, you can use the bin_to_cso_mp3 tool (included with the emulator) to make a proper iso/mp3 rip.
 * Sega/Mega CD: If your games hangs at the BIOS screen (with planets shown), you may be using a bad BIOS dump.
 Try another from a different source.
 * Some Sega/Mega CD games don't use Z80 for anything, but they leave it active,